samienr/zola-website/content/blog/designing-a-cpu-02/index.md

 |bge|A \>= B (signed)|NOT A < B (signed)|

 The `zero` condition will simply check if A and B are equal to each other.
 The less than (unsigned) condition `ltU` will be computed by subtracting `A - B` and taking the complement of the subtractor's borrow bit.
 The less than (signed) condition `lt` will use the same subtractor and result.
 Its value will come from the `XOR` of the subtractor's borrow bit and another signal that indicates whether or not the subtractor had overflow.

-## Code
+## ALU Code

 ```verilog
 module ALU(
     input [31:0] A,